brandongregory/dndhelp/src/5e-build-guides/tank-builds.md

 If defensive magic sounds fun but you still want to be a badass warrior, the Eldritch Knight Fighter might be a great fit.
 The Eldritch Knight gets access to a limited selection of spells, and most of the spells they get are defensive, most notably allowing you to increase your armor class as a reaction or soak up elemental damage from a magic attack.
 The magic also grants you some additional attack and utility options, but Eldritch Knights are absolute tanks with their magic.
 There are a few other quirks, like being able to magically summon your weapon or attack _and_ cast a spell in one turn, but for the most part, they're full Fighters with superior defensive options.

 Eldritch Knights can be built with either Dexterity or Strength and typically have a higher Intelligence, although that's not strictly necessary.
 If you don't want to focus on Intelligence, just avoid spells that force a saving throw—there are plenty of good options that don't require a high Intelligence.
 A good Constitution score is useful for any Tank.
 Very diverse builds are possible here, so just about any race can work for an Eldritch Knight.
-I actually love the idea of a small race that uses magic to be tougher than anyone else in the party; bear in mind that small races are absolutely viable here.
+I love the idea of a small race that uses magic to be tougher than anyone else in the party; bear in mind that small races are absolutely viable here.

 **Party Roles**